HwangJaeYoung/HwangJaeYoung.github.io/_pages/projects.md

  * Role:
    * oneM2MTester main contributor.
    * The TTCN-3 based oneM2M testing code verification which is being developed by ETSI.
-   * Collaboration with external organizations such as TTA, ETSI, and Ericsson to develop oneM2M testing tool.
+   * Collaboration with external organizations such as TTA, ETSI, and Ericsson to develop an oneM2M testing tool.

-### Wolrdwide interoperability for semantics IoT (Wise-IoT) [14/02/2016 - 23/02/2018]
+### Worldwide interoperability for semantics IoT (Wise-IoT) [14/02/2016 - 23/02/2018]
 Wise-IoT is a collaboration project between Europe and Korea.
 It aims at deepening the interoperability and interworking of IoT's existing systems.
 The project uses the experiences available in the consortium to build a comprehensive mediation framework that can be used between various IoT systems.
   * Role:
     * Analyzing the oneM2M and FIWARE IoT standard